-ALWAYS COME PREPARED FOR CLASS Bring your computer, your trade book, your American Cultures Notebook, and a writing instrument with you every time you come to class.
+ALWAYS COME PREPARED FOR CLASS Bring your computer, your American Cultures Notebook, and a writing instrument with you every time you come to class.

 ALWAYS ARRIVE ON TIME TO CLASS If you

 arrive after the time for class to start, you will be marked tardy.